Ignite and Equip Conference Cohorts

 Cohort-based degree pathway—in partnership with regional conferences of the Evangelical Covenant Church

-Earn your Master of Arts in Christian Formation (MACF) in four years while building mission-friendships across the Evangelical Covenant Church.
-Our conference cohorts provide a custom schedule and an affordable funding model that brings a credentialing degree for ministry within reach.
+Earn your Master of Arts in Christian Formation (MACF) in four years while building mission-friendships across the Evangelical Covenant Church (ECC).
+Our conference cohorts provide a custom schedule and an affordable funding model that bring a credentialing degree for ministry within reach for many.

-• Meet educational requirements to seek Ordination to Word and Service in the Evangelical Covenant Church
+• Meet educational requirements to seek Ordination to Word and Service in the ECC.

-• Encounter the broader Covenant denomination, and build relationships with conference leaders
+• Engage with the broader Covenant denomination and build relationships with conference leaders.

 Coursework provides a foundation in Bible, theology, Christian history, spiritual formation, and ministry practice, alongside specialized electives in Christian education and intercultural engagement.
-With a blend of academic study and practical ministry, graduates may pursue Ordination to Word and Service in the Evangelical Covenant Church.
+With a blend of academic study and practical ministry, graduates may pursue Ordination to Word and Service in the ECC.

 Request information